Morocco holds Modric and Croatia 0-0 at World Cup

 That was largely down to Morocco, who harassed and harried the Croatians at every turn, buoyed by their red-shirted fans, who outnumbered and made much more noise than the Croatian supporters.

-“They played their hearts out.
-I congratulate them on that,” said Croatia coach Zlaatko Dalic.
-“They had a really energetic game and they had great support.”
+”They played their hearts out.
+I congratulate them on that,” said Croatia coach Zlatko Dalic. ”They had a really energetic game and they had great support.”

 The 37-year-old Modric is playing in his fourth and what’s expected to be his final World Cup, where he’s looking to add an international title to his trophy-laden career with Real Madrid.